|Nutritional Guidelines (per serving)|

-Mexican Chocolate Fudge features cinnamon and a hint of spice in a smooth chocolate fudge, topped by crushed Mexican chocolate.
-Mexican chocolate can usually be found in the ethnic food section of major grocery stores, and common brands include Ibarra and Abuelita.
+Mexican chocolate fudge features cinnamon and a hint of spice in a smooth chocolate fudge, topped by crushed Mexican chocolate.
+Mexican chocolate can usually be found in the international food section of major grocery stores, and common brands include Ibarra and Abuelita.
 It differs from regular chocolate in that it is grainy, with a noticeable crunch from undissolved granulated sugar crystals, and it often includes spices like cinnamon.

 - 2/3 cup evaporated milk

 - 1 2/3 cups granulated sugar

 - 1/2 teaspoon salt

 - 2 cups miniature marshmallows